Between Silicon and Soul

 Gen X apprenticed in the old model and survived into the new one.
 They remember when brand loyalty was a reasonable bet.
 Now in peak earning years, they can access the prestige pole — but carry healthy skepticism that premium branding is often legacy IP running on fumes.
 They reward craft they can verify.

 Boomers built their brand relationships before the barbell formed.
 Many carry residual loyalty to middle brands that no longer serve them well — yet are treated as afterthoughts by a digital-first world despite controlling the largest share of consumer wealth.
-The gray-wave wealth transfer is a generational equity moment brands are largely missing.
+The gray-wave wealth transfer is a generational-equity moment most brands are missing.

 What It Means

 There is no reward for positioning in the middle.
-The worst strategic position is expensive-but-undifferentiated — paying premium costs to deliver commodity experiences.
+The worst strategic position is expensive-but-undifferentiated: paying premium costs to deliver commodity experiences.
+Pick prestige or pick commodity, and run it without apology.

-Radical value requires supply chain mastery, ruthless margin management, and the courage to resist mission creep.
-Brands that win here know exactly what they are — and never pretend otherwise.
+Radical value requires supply-chain mastery, ruthless margin management, and the discipline to resist mission creep.
+The brands that win at the bottom know exactly what they are — and never pretend otherwise.

-Amazon, TikTok Shop, and AI agents are indifferent to brand equity.
-Brands that build primary discovery on these platforms are renting access to their own customers and paying an equity toll every time.
+They are your competitors for customer relationship.
+Brands that build primary discovery on third-party platforms are renting access to their own customers and surrendering equity on every transaction.

 The Deeper Current